maoberlehner/markus-oberlehner-net/content/blog/lazy-loading-responsive-images-with-vue.md

 Using lazy loading techniques can have a huge positive effect on the loading performance of a website, especially on pages featuring a lot of large scale, high quality images.

 But keep in mind, that using this techniques can also have downsides.
-Always test the implications of optimizations like that on a broad range of real devices, form low end smartphones up to the latest and greatest flagships.
+Always test the implications of optimizations like that on a broad range of real devices, starting from low end smartphones up to the latest and greatest flagships.